 Weng, Yueh-Hsuan, Chien-Hsun Chen and Chuen-Tsai Sun.
 “Toward the Human-Robot Co-Existence Society: On Safety Intelligence for Next Generation Robots.”
-International Journal of Social Robotics 1.4 (2007): 267-282.
+International Journal of Social Robotics 1, no. 4 (2007): 267-282.

 - This article takes as its focus the ethical, political and legal infrastructure required for the emerging “human-robot co-existence society”.
 Predicted in many circles to emerge around 2030, this human-robot society will be marked by autonomous robotic entities that assist and exist alongside human beings in order to create a productive and efficient society.
 Drawing upon the laws of Isaac Asimov, this article describes a need for more a more intricate and focused legal framework that will ensure the safety of human-robot interaction.

-Westlake, Stian (Ed).
+Westlake, Stian, ed.
 Our Work Here Is Done: Visions of a Robot Economy.
-London: Nesta Foundation.
-2014.
-Online Publication.
+London: Nesta Foundation, 2014.

 Wolfe, Cary.
 What is Posthumanism?
 Minneapolis: University of Minnesota Press, 2010.